Masses of the tensor mesons with $J^{P}=2^{-}$: Numerical Analysis

 The constraint of a relatively large pole contribution leads to the upper bound $M^2_{max}$ of the Borel parameter while the requirement of the OPE convergence yields the lower bound $M^2_{min}$.

 Using the parameter values in Eq.~(\ref{parameters}), we study the tensor charmonium system by considering only $\Pi^{pert}(M_B^2)$, $\Pi^{\GGa}(M_B^2)$ and $\Pi^{\GGG}(M_B^2)$ in Eq.~(\ref{correlation}) with $m_1=m_2=m_c$.
 The two-gluon condensate contribution is the dominant correction to the correlation function in this situation.
-The lower bound of the Borel parameter is obtained as $M^2_{min}=2.5$ GeV$^2$ by requiring that the two-gluon condensate correction be less than one fifth of the perturbative term and the tri-gluon condensate correction less than one fifth of the two-gluon condensate correction.
+The lower bound of the Borel parameter is obtained as $M^2_{min}=2.7$ GeV$^2$ by requiring that the two-gluon condensate correction be less than one fifth of the perturbative term and the tri-gluon condensate correction less than one fifth of the two-gluon condensate correction.
 The upper limit of $M_B^2$ is the function of $s_0$ as shown in Eq.~(\ref{pc}).
-We choose $\sqrt{s_0}=4.3$ GeV around which the variation of the extracted mass $m_X$ with $M_B^2$ is the minimum, as shown in Fig.~\ref{fig6}a.
-Then we require that the pole contribution be larger than $40\%$ to get the upper bound of the Borel mass $M^2_{min}=4.3$ GeV$^2$.
+We choose $\sqrt{s_0}=4.4$ GeV around which the variation of the extracted mass $m_X$ with $M_B^2$ is the minimum, as shown in Fig.~\ref{fig6}a.
+Then we require that the pole contribution be larger than $50\%$ to get the upper bound of the Borel mass $M^2_{max}=4.0$ GeV$^2$.

-By performing the numerical analysis in the domain $2.5\leq M_B^2\leq4.3$ GeV$^2$, we obtain a stable mass sum rule of the $2^{--}$ charmonium system.
+By performing the numerical analysis in the domain $2.7\leq M_B^2\leq4.0$ GeV$^2$, we obtain a stable mass sum rule of the $2^{--}$ charmonium system.
 The dependence of the extracted mass $m_X$ with the Borel parameter is very weak in this domain of $M_B^2$, as shown in Fig.~\ref{fig6}b.
-The extracted mass for the possible charmonium tensor state is about $3.89\pm0.08$ GeV.
+The extracted mass for the possible charmonium tensor state is about $3.97\pm0.25$ GeV.
 As expected naively in the quark model, this value is slightly higher than the mass of the lowest D-wave $1^{--}$ charmonium state $\psi(3770)$.

 We extend the same analysis to the $\bar cb$ and $\bar bb$ heavy quark systems and collect the numerical results in Table~\ref{table1}.
-The masses of the $B_c$ and bottomonium tensor states are extracted to be $7.01\pm0.09$ and $10.06\pm0.09$ GeV, respectively.
-Only the errors from the uncertainty of the threshold values and variation of the Borel parameter are taken into account.
-Other possible error sources include the truncation of the OPE series and the uncertainty of the quark masses, condensate values and so on.
+The masses of the $B_c$ and bottomonium tensor states are extracted to be $7.08\pm0.34$ and $10.13\pm0.34$ GeV, respectively.
+The errors are from the uncertainties of the quark masses, QCD condensates, the threshold values and the Borel parameter.
 The mass of the $2^-$ $\bar cb$ state was predicted to be around $7.0-7.1$ GeV in Refs.~\cite{1981-Eichten-p2724-2724, 1988-Gershtein-p327-327, 1993-Chen-p350-350, 1994-Eichten-p5845-5856}, which is consistent with our calculation.